Dominic Toretto: The Fast and the Furious: Tokyo Drift

-This film takes place after the events of Fast & Furious 6 and before Furious 7.
+This film takes place after the events of Fast & Furious 6 and during Furious 7.

 Fast & Furious

-In Fast & Furious, Dominic, Letty, and their gang lead a successful hijacking of a gasoline tanker in the Dominican Republic, but he abandons them shortly after to keep the authorities away from them.
-Dominic returns to L.A. upon hearing of Letty's death at the hands of Fenix Calderon.
-He and Brian once again team up to take down Mexican drug dealer Arturo Braga, who had ordered Letty's execution following a drug run.
-He later finds out Brian was the last person who had contact with Letty; this enrages him, and he attacks Brian before the latter explains that Letty came to him for help in clearing Dom's name so he could return to Los Angeles.
-After successfully extraditing Braga back to the U.S., Dom turns himself in to the authorities and is sentenced to 25 years to life in prison without possibility of early parole.
+In Fast & Furious, Dominic, Letty, and their gang (made up of Han, Cara, Leo and Santos) lead a successful hijacking of a gasoline tanker in the Dominican Republic, which catches the attention of the authorities, causing Dom to disband the team and leave Letty to protect them.
+Despite still being a fugitive due to the events of the first film, Dominic returns to L.A. upon hearing of Letty's death at the hands of Fenix Calderon.
+He and Brian once again team up to take down Mexican drug lord Arturo Braga, who had ordered Fenix to kill Letty and others involved in a drug run.
+He later finds out Brian was the last person who had contact with Letty; this enrages him, and he attacks Brian before the latter explains that Letty came to him for help in clearing Dom's name so he could return to the United States, becoming a spy to infiltrate Braga's organization.
+The two reconcile over the events of the 1st film and team up to avenge Letty's death.
+After successfully extraditing Braga back to the U.S., Dom turns himself in to the authorities and is sentenced to 25 years to life in prison without the possibility of early parole.
 However, the bus carrying him is ambushed by Brian, Mia, Rico and Tego; once Dom is sprung from the bus wreckage, the group flees the U.S. as fugitives.

 Fast Five

 In the fifth, Dominic reunites with Brian, Mia and Vince in Rio de Janeiro, Brazil.
-They quickly make an enemy of drug lord Hernan Reyes, who has them framed for the murder of three DEA agents during a drug run on a train.
-As a means to get even with Reyes, Dom and Brian form a team with Roman Pearce, Tej Parker, Han, Gisele Yashar, Rico and Tego to stage a bank heist and steal Reyes' stash of US$100 million in cash.
+They quickly make an enemy of drug lord Hernan Reyes after stealing a vehicle that contains information of his $100 million fortune, who has them framed for the murder of three DEA agents during a drug run on a train.
+As a means to get even with Reyes and avoiding capture, Dom and Brian form a team with Roman Pearce, Tej Parker, Han, Gisele Yashar, Rico and Tego to stage a heist and steal Reyes' stash of US$100 million in cash.
 Elite bounty hunter and DSS federal agent Luke Hobbs is sent to Brazil to hunt down and capture Dom and his gang, but when he is ambushed by Reyes' men, during which all of his team are killed, he forms an unlikely alliance with Dom and helps the gang execute their heist.
 Vince is badly wounded during the gunfight and later succumbs to his injuries.
 After killing Reyes, Hobbs allows Dom and his gang to leave Brazil with their stash by giving them a 24-hour window; Dom gives Vince's share of the money to his wife and son.
 Hobbs' partner Elena Neves also leaves the force and becomes Dominic's new love interest.